pallets-eco/flask-security/docs/features.rst

 through an HTTP header or query string parameter.
 By default the HTTP header name is `Authentication-Token` and the default query string parameter name is `auth_token`.
 Authentication tokens are generated using a uniquifier field in the user's UserModel.
-If that field is changed (via :meth:`.UserDatastore.set_uniqifier`) then any existing authentication tokens will no longer be valid.
+If that field is changed (via :meth:`.UserDatastore.set_uniquifier`) then any existing authentication tokens will no longer be valid.
 Changing the user's password will not affect tokens.

-Note that prior to release 3.3.0 or if the Usermodel doesn't contain the ``fs_uniquifier`` attribute the authentication tokens are generated using the user's password.
+Note that prior to release 3.3.0 or if the UserModel doesn't contain the ``fs_uniquifier`` attribute the authentication tokens are generated using the user's password.
 Thus if the user changes his or her password their existing authentication token will become invalid.
 A new token will need to be retrieved using the user's new